 Like the casino shuffle, this is great for getting reversals in your deck since you’re moving the cards around willy-nilly and have no way of knowing which way they are facing as you put the deck back together face-down.
 This is messy (thus the name) and time-consuming though.
 So this would also be good for the beginning of your reading only, rather than in between each question of the same reading.

 Let me know how you like to shuffle your tarot cards!
-And, this is my favorite question to ask, how do you know when to stop shuffling?
-Leave a comment below!
+And how you know which card to draw.
+You can leave a comment below or on my brand new YouTube channel (or both, of course!).